The Glimmer Man: Critical response

-The film received mostly negative reviews from the film critics.
+The film received mostly negative reviews from film critics.
 Lawrence Van Gelder, writing for The New York Times, did not like the film.
-He wrote, Short on suspense, routine in its action and monotonous in its performances, this movie opened yesterday without benefit of press screenings, usually a sign that the distributors have detected cinematic rigor mortis before audiences formally withdraw such life-support systems as tickets, popcorn, and the glucose drip of spilled Coke.
+He wrote, Short on suspense, routine in its action, and monotonous in its performances, this movie opened yesterday without [the] benefit of press screenings, usually a sign that the distributors have detected cinematic rigor mortis before audiences formally withdraw such life-support systems as tickets, popcorn, and the glucose drip of spilled Coke.

-Leonard Klady of Variety gave the film a negative review, commenting, "For a rock'em, sock'em action thriller, The Glimmer Man is a hopelessly slow-moving, slow-witted shaggy-dog tale that delivers the jolts, but lacks the juice necessary for high-voltage entertainment."
+Leonard Klady of Variety gave the film a negative review, commenting, "For a rock'em, sock'em action thriller, The Glimmer Man is a hopelessly slow-moving, slow-witted, shaggy-dog tale that delivers the jolts, but lacks the juice necessary for high-voltage entertainment."

 On Rotten Tomatoes, the film has a score of 11% based on 27 reviews with the consensus: "A grimy, humorless glimpse of Steven Seagal's direct-to-video future, The Glimmer Man fails to shine."
 On Metacritic the film has a weighted average score of 33% based on reviews from 16 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.